elldeeone/rnd-digest/README.md

-# Kaspa RMD Digest Bot
+# Kaspa RND Digest Bot

 A Telegram bot that mirrors a source chat into SQLite and provides digest/query commands in a private control chat.